Blog · Review Essay · Modified August 12, 2026 · Last reviewed August 12, 2026

 The AI-Age Reading

-Read in 2026, Updating to Remain the Same is a guide to the platform habit loop beneath AI.
+Read in 2026, Updating to Remain the Same offers a way to analyze the platform routines beneath AI.
+This translation is the review's argument, not a claim that Chun wrote about today's models.

 Governance and Safety